ecoinvent/ecoinvent-topology/README.md

 ## Python requirements

-The Python code is compatible with Python 2.7.
+The Python code is compatible with Python >= 3.4.
 It requires the following libraries:

 lxml
 fastkml
 fiona
 shapely
-progressbar
-unicodecsv
+pyprind
 babel

 ## Exporting selected geometries